The complete SANIRE constitution can be downloaded here.

 1.5.1 Development of the strata control and rock engineering profession through seminars, conferences and other training opportunities;

-1.5.2 Dissemination of rock engineering related information through publications, conference proceedings and the Institute’s web site;
+15.2 Dissemination of rock engineering related information through publications, conference proceedings, and electronic media platforms;

 1.5.3 Furthering research in the field of rock engineering through the identification of suitable topics and questions found to be in need of investigation.